fallen-icarus/cardano-loans/README.md

 Note: This feature will likely require the introduction of additional Beacon Tokens.

 #### Multi-Asset Loans
-In addition to using multiple collateral assets for loans (which is already implemented), it is possible create loans where multiple assets are being borrowed.
+In addition to using multiple collateral assets for loans (which is already implemented), it is possible to create loans where multiple assets are being borrowed.
 This is especially useful in combination with multi-asset collateral, allowing users to create "packaged" loans that are hedged against the "global" price movements of any one of the underlying assets.

 #### Term Extensions/Renegotiations
 A borrower may renegotiate an active loan with their lender, without closing or defaulting on the loan.
 This may be to "refinance" the loan, to negotiate a loan term extension, or for whatever other reasons the two parties may agree upon.
 All such actions would be queryable by prospective lenders in the future, giving them further insight into the nature/creditworthiness of the borrower.